We have fielded many questions over the years and trust that we can help you troubleshoot any problems you encounter. We are at your service.

 I don't have all the information on all of my necessary publications to establish eligibility.
 Is that a problem?

 Yes.
-You must include the required information per our guidelines, including ISBN/ISSN numbers for books and journals.
+You must include the required information described in our guidelines, including ISBN/ISSN numbers for books and journals.
 We will check your Summary of Applicant Publication document as part of the eligibility screening process.
 If the Literature staff can't find one of the items on your list, we'll contact you for proof of publication.
 If you can't provide that proof, that publication will not count toward your eligibility.

 My book will be released soon after the fellowship application deadline.
 Can I use it to establish my eligibility?